philenius/ethereum-blockchain-transaction-csv-export/README.md

 This application extracts transactions from the Ethereum blockchain and exports the data as a CSV file.
 It uses the RPC API of [go-ethereum / geth](https://github.com/ethereum/go-ethereum), the Golang implementation fo the Ethereum protocol.

 ## Run
-* You'll need an Ethereum node for executing API requests.
+* You'll need an Ethereum node in order to execute API requests.
 If you don't have your own net yet, then you can start a local Ethereum node as a Docker container with this command:
   ```bash
   docker run -d --name ethereum-node -v /home/user/ethereum:/root -p 8545:8545 -p 30303:30303 \
          ethereum/client-go --rpc --rpcapi "eth,net,web3" --rpcaddr 0.0.0.0 --syncmode "fast"
   ```

-* You'll also need a local installation of Golang for running this application:
+* You'll also need a local installation of Golang to run this application:
   ```bash
   go get ./...
   go build